 The commitment of my Coach is beyond me, and it makes me so grateful that even when I feel like giving up I have my Coach to give me those pep talks and put plans into action.

 We’re committed to helping you achieve your professional and learning goals, so expect to grow.
-This will be really hard — but also (and based on our first-hand experience) really fun.
+This will be really hard…but also (based on our first-hand experience) really fun.

 The nitty gritty

-- Our office is in Richmond, CA, but our students live and work all around the greater Bay Area.
-Under shelter-in-place, our team is fully remote and expects to continue working remotely until working in person is determined to be safe.
-At that point, ideally, you’ll travel to Richmond 1 day per week to attend team meetings and to the SF / Peninsula / South Bay 1-2 days per week for coaching, but outside of that, you’re free to work where you like.
+- Our office is in Richmond, CA, but our students live and work all around the greater Bay Area and California.
+Under current local guidelines, our team is fully remote and expects to continue working remotely until working in person is determined to be safe.
+At that point, ideally, you’ll travel to Richmond 2 days per week to attend team meetings and periodically to the SF / Peninsula / South Bay for coaching, but outside of that, you’re free to work where you like.

-- We offer health benefits (medical, dental, and vision) and 30 days of PTO per year (15 days of PTO and 15 recognized holidays).
+- We offer health benefits (medical, dental, and vision) and 33 days of PTO per year (15 days of PTO, 17 recognized holidays, and 1 floating holiday).

 - At Rivet School, we use a competency-based hiring and leveling framework to ensure equity and fairness in promotions and compensation.
-For this position, we are open to candidates with a range of experience levels.
-The salary range for these levels is ~$60,000 - $80,000 / year.
+For this position, we are open to candidates with a wider variety of experience levels.
+The associated salary range for these levels is $60,000 - $80,000 / year.

 Rivet School works to upend historically entrenched inequities by reimagining the post-secondary school experience, especially for first-generation and non-traditional students.
 We commit to living our mission and values by hiring a diverse team, and especially welcome candidates who reflect the identities and experiences of the students we serve—who are majority parents, Black and Latinx, and low to middle-income—to apply.